DylanMurphey/Trivia-Tiger/README.md

 ---

 ## Installation (for hosting yourself)
-1. Install [Node.js version 16.x or higher](https://nodejs.org/en/).
-While Node is preinstalled on many operatings systems, certain elements introduced in discord.js v13 which are critical to Trivia Tiger require Node version 16 or higher.
+1. Install [Node.js version 16.9 or higher](https://nodejs.org/en/).
+While Node is preinstalled on many operatings systems, certain elements introduced in discord.js v13 which are critical to Trivia Tiger require Node version 16.9 or higher.
 2. Download and extract [the latest release of this repository](https://github.com/DylanMurphey/Trivia-Tiger/releases/latest).
 3. Navigate into `/Trivia-Tiger-main/src`.
 The `src` directory is the home for the good stuff going forward.
 4. In a terminal, run `npm install` to automatically install dependencies
-5. Create `<DIRECTORY>/Trivia-Tiger/src/config.json` as follows. `token` and `clientId` can be found at the [Discord Developer Portal](https://discord.com/developers/applications) after creating a bot under "Token" and "Application ID" respectively.
+5. Create `.../Trivia-Tiger/src/config.json` (same folder as `index.js`) as follows. `token` and `clientId` can be found at the [Discord Developer Portal](https://discord.com/developers/applications) after creating a bot under "Token" and "Application ID" respectively.
    ```json
    {
        "token":"YOUR_TOKEN_HERE",